What If AI Destroys Our Confidence in Knowing the Truth about Anything?

 Experience and testimony can move people, but it doesn’t tell us whether something is true.

 J. Warner Wallace, the “cold case detective”, has become a leading Christian apologist.
 He brings a unique perspective to the world of faith.

 Having grown up in an atheist family, he didn’t come to faith until well into adulthood.
 He didn’t grow up in the church, obviously.
 The traditional focus on personal experience and testimonies in evangelicalism was not part of his background.
 He didn’t come to faith through experience or the influence of personal testimonies.
 For him, it was simply a matter of the facts.

-Wallace criticizes these bases for Christian faith because because Mormons give similar answers to explain their belief in Mormonism.
+Wallace criticizes these bases for Christian faith because Mormons give similar answers to explain their belief in Mormonism.
 The number one answer people give for being a Mormon is that they were raised in a Mormon family, and the second most popular answer is some experience that demonstrated for them that Mormonism is true.

 More important than experience is whether something is true.

 Wallace goes on to share his testimony in the short interchange linked at the end of this article with the caveat given above – don’t put too much faith in his (or anyone else’s) testimony.
+Still, we like testimonies, right?

 Continue reading “J. Warner Wallace on the Limited Usefulness of Personal Testimonies”